 I really love Andrew Rule’s Life and Crimes, BBC Documentary, True Murder with Dan Zupansky (this was one of the first podcasts I ever listened to more than 10 years ago), Criminal, the First Degree and the Murder in My Family.

-My favourite podcasts of recent times are: Gossipmongers (makes me laugh out loud but warning it’s pretty rude), A Perfect Storm, Teacher’s Pet, Unheard: The Fred and Rose West Tapes, Bundyville, The Dream and The Missing Cryptoqueen.
+My favourite podcasts of recent times include Gossipmongers (makes me laugh out loud but warning it’s pretty rude).